milkaBlumer/LFSR_project/README.md

 ## 🧠 **Notes**

-Designed for learning & demonstration
+📚 Designed for learning & demonstration

-Minimal, clear UVM architecture
+🏗️ Minimal, clear UVM architecture

-Easy to extend for more complex tests
+⚡ Easy to extend for more complex tests

+## ❤️ **Thanks for exploring this project!**
+I hope it was both informative and enjoyable.